kazimdalwakil/kazimdalwakil.github.io/_pages/projectsIndividual.md

 ---
-layout: about
+layout: page
-title: Projects
+title: All Projects
-# permalink: /projects
+permalink: /projects
-permalink: /#projects-section
 description: All the projects that I have done can be found here.
-nav: true
-nav_order: 3
 display_categories: [Academic, Personal]
 horizontal: true
 ---